Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 Another repellent you can use here is predator urine.
 This can be obtained from farm supply stores, sporting goods centers, and online retailers.

-Here, you can make a DIY solution of half water and half cayenne pepper and spray this outside of your home to repel squirrels from your flower beds and property and stop them from entering the house.
+Here, you can make a DIY solution of half water and half cayenne pepper and spray this outside your home to repel squirrels from your flower beds and property and stop them from entering the house.

 Another repellent you could try out here is spray repellent.
 Gardeners use certain spray mixes to protect plants and bulbs from being consumed by rabbits, squirrels, and woodchucks.